Skip to main content

 Dr Monica Aas joined the Social, Genetic & Developmental Psychiatry Centre at King’s College London as an MRC CDA Fellow in 2022.

-To explore these areas, Monica works with a range of datasets, including the Genes and psychosis (GAP) dataset comprised of people with a first-episode psychosis followed up for 5 years, and the EU-GEI study (EUropean Network of national schizophrenia networks studying Gene-Environment Interactions); a multisite incidence and case-control study of genetic and environmental determinants involved in the development of psychotic disorders.
-Monica has also worked with the TOP/NORMENT database in Norway comprised of individuals with a psychotic or a bipolar disorder.
+To fill these gaps of knowledge, Monica works with a range of datasets, including the Genes and psychosis (GAP) dataset comprised of people with a first-episode psychosis followed up for 5 years, and the EU-GEI study (EUropean Network of national schizophrenia networks studying Gene-Environment Interactions); a multisite incidence and case-control study of genetic and environmental determinants involved in the development of psychotic disorders.
+Monica also works with the TOP/NORMENT database in Norway, which is comprised of individuals with a psychotic or a bipolar disorder.
+All of these datasets include detailed psychological and biological measures of people with severe mental disorders.

-Prior to joining the SGDP as a staff member in 2022, Monica worked full-time as a Clinical Psychologist in Oslo, Norway.
-She has also until recently held the position as an Associate Professor at OsloMet university, Oslo, Norway.
+Before joining the SGDP as a staff member in 2022, Monica worked full-time as a Clinical Psychologist in Oslo, Norway.
+She has also, until recently, held the position as an Associate Professor at OsloMet University, Oslo, Norway.

 Research interests